spring-cloud/spring-cloud-dataflow/README.md

 $ mvn clean package
 ```

-3a\. push the admin application on Cloud Foundry
+3a\. push the admin application on Cloud Foundry, configure it (see below) and start it

 ```
-cf push s-c-dataflow-admin --no-start -p spring-cloud-dataflow-admin/target/spring-cloud-dataflow-admin-1.0.0.BUILD-SNAPSHOT.jar
+cf push s-c-dataflow-admin --no-start -p spring-cloud-dataflow-admin/target/spring-cloud-dataflow-admin-1.0.0.BUILD-SNAPSHOT.jar cf bind-service s-c-dataflow-admin redis
+... configure it ...
+cf start s-c-dataflow-admin
 ```

 alternatively,